 1/ SAVE: open the downloaded file and right click, select 'Save as' and save the file to your computer desktop, documents etc. Do not print off the download window because on some browsers the pattern scale may be automatically altered or the pages may print off center.
 To print click 'File' select 'Print' this way you will get the correct print box so you can check and alter the settings.

 2/ BEFORE PRINTING: In the pattern file read the instructions for printing on the Test Square page.
-It is best to print only the pattern pages and view the tutorial on your computer.
+Print only the pattern pages and view the tutorial on your computer.
 Use the Layout Plan to see how the pages fit together; read the Guide to Assembling the Pattern Pages.

-3/ PRINTER SETTINGS: in the print box make sure your printer settings are on 'No Scaling' or 'Actual Size' or 100% and 'Borderless' is NOT selected [if you have this setting on your printer].
+3/ PRINTER SETTINGS: in the print box make sure your printer settings are on 'No Scaling' or 'Actual Size' or 100% and 'Borderless' is NOT selected [this setting is usually under 'Properties' in the settings box ].
 Insert the page numbers to print the pattern pages only e.g. 23-33.
 It's best to print in colour.
 Always print the Test Square page first and check that it is correct.
 All patterns have an additional Test Square on the first page of the pattern layout so print this page and check it before printing all the pattern pages.

 Please note that the pattern pages are usually on landscape orientation whereas the tutorial and instruction pages are on portrait.

 4/ ASSEMBLE THE PAGES: use the Layout Plan as a guide to lay out all the pages in correct order; the pages are numbered according to the printing sequence.
-The pattern pages will print out with a border about 12mm / 1/2" wide all around on A4 paper.
-The border will be uneven on Letter size paper but the pattern content will not be affected.
-Each page meets at the border line so it is best to trim the borders off one or two sides of the overlapping pages.
-You can see which borders to trim by looking at where they will join, it is best to trim all on the same side, place the trimmed edge over the uncut border of the adjoining page.
+The pages print out with a border about 12mm / 1/2" wide all around on A4 paper.
+The border will be uneven on Letter size paper but the pattern content is not affected.
+Each page meets at the border line so trim the borders off one or two sides as required of the overlapping pages.
+You can see which borders to trim by looking at where they join the next page.
+For a neat finish trim borders on the same side of each page; place the trimmed edge over the uncut border of the adjoining page.
 When joining the pages always match the pattern lines exactly rather than the edges or borders of the pages.
-It is best to glue the pages together using paper paste or craft glue.
+It is best to glue the pages together using craft glue, this will give a neat smooth finish to the completed layout.
 Alternately use clear tape; use shorter strips of tape rather than long lengths.
 Make sure to place tape at the edges of the pattern pieces and reinforce with extra tape on the back.

 When you have the pattern ready use the colour code to decipher the sizes.
 The size lines are also marked with numbers.
 You can simply cut out the size you want to use or trace out the single size and keep the master pattern intact.
 Take special note where pattern pieces are marked with 'FOLD LINE'.
 All patterns include seam allowances.